 In 2013, I continued working for the CAFPC, leading their working groups for policy around Ecological Farming and Land Use.
 I was also hired by the Frogtown Farm project in St. Paul, MN, as part of the team of Rebar San Francisco, to construct and facilitate a community design process leading to a 5-acre public community farm.
 The results can be found on the blog monitoring the progress of the design process.
 Here is a post for Civil Eats describing the project as of completion of the design phase.
 As mentioned elsewhere, I am planning to continue this work, by developing community-based research partnerships between Frogtown and the University of Minnesota, and continuing to support Frogtown Farm’s community engagement programs.

 Upon graduating from graduate school, with so much talk about farming, I was starting to miss the real thing!
-Currently, I am gardening at my own home, as well as at the 18th and Rhode Island Permaculture Garden, and occasionally at Alemany Farm.
+Currently, I am gardening at my own home, and some borrowed land in my neighborhood in Berkeley, CA.

 My newest (2018) farming-related projects are:

 - A “blogged book” that will provide “an antidogmatist guide to food systems and how to change them”.
 This is intended for a wide (i.e. non-academic) audience.
 The site antidogmatist.com was launched in 2016 and I’m slowly but surely rolling out the chapters/posts of the book (and other posts as well).

 - Working with North American (US/Canadian/Mexican) national organizations on organizing “formación” (translated as ‘political/technical training) and farmer-to-farmer exchange events that can advance agroecology, food sovereignty, and food justice.
 So far, this has been limited to “agroecology encuentros” organized in California, but I hope later in 2018 to expand this work nationally.